CliffAgius/MauiCT-Wiki/Yearly-Elections.md

 - Open to some light but firm moderation to keep the community on track, and resolve uncommon disputes and exceptions

 The nominees who receive the most upvotes will join the .NET MAUI Community Toolkit Core Maintainer Team.

+## Voting

+Voting is simple!
+[Upvote the nomination](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion#upvoting-a-comment) for each Core Maintainer whom you wish to join the team.

+To vote for a candidate, read through the nominations, below, and [Upvote the nomination comment](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion#upvoting-a-comment) for the candidate whom you'd like to join the team.

+At the end of the 2023 election, the nominations with the top three (3) total votes will join the team.

+We ask the community to avoid abusing the voting system by creating new GitHub accounts to vote additional times for a preferred candidate.
+We reserve the right to ban users from the Community Toolkit organization whom we suspect of creating multiple accounts to vote for a specific candidate in the yearly elections.

 ## Election Results